rj00a/evenio/tutorial.md

 Event is now: 52
 ```

-You should prefer using `Receiver` whenever possible, and only use `ReceiverMut` when mutable access to the event is needed.
+As a general rule of thumb, use `Receiver` when you can, and `ReceiverMut` when you have to.

 ## Event Ownership